-Shielding your face, eyes, and lips from soaking up the sun saves energy on the trail and prevents a tough recovery later.
-Today’s running hats have evolved from simple and utilitarian tools into nuanced pieces of gear.
+Shielding your face, eyes, and lips from the sun saves energy on the trail, increases comfort, and prevents a tough recovery later.
+Today’s best running hats have evolved from simple and utilitarian tools into nuanced pieces of gear.
 Hats for runners not only block harmful rays but also wick sweat, dry swiftly, and help regulate temperature.
-Some trail runners and ultrarunners also place a premium on hats that fit into our running packs when we don’t need them, pair well with our favorite running sunglasses, adjust easily on the fly, and don’t impair visibility.
+Some trail runners and ultrarunners also place a premium on hats that fit into running packs when not needed, pair well with our favorite running sunglasses, adjust easily on the fly, and don’t impair visibility.

-To help you choose the best running hat, our seven-member crew of professional, competitive, collegiate, and recreational trail runners and ultrarunners donned a range of the most popular, top-rated running hats for hundreds of miles.
-The team included male- and female-identifying runners training for a myriad of goals, from Run Rabbit Run 100 Mile to the 40-mile Grand Traverse Mountain Run.
+To help you choose the best running hat, our crew of professional, competitive, collegiate, and recreational trail runners and ultrarunners donned a range of the most popular, top-rated running hats for hundreds of miles.
 We ran from dusk to dawn across the Rocky Mountains and the Western United States on dusty trails, rocky singletrack, mud-packed routes, and sandstone in all types of weather.

-While this guide isn’t comprehensive of every stellar trail running hat, it’s a solid launchpad to help you find the ideal gear that fits your needs.
+While this guide isn’t comprehensive of every stellar trail running hat on the market, it’s a solid launchpad to help you find the ideal hat for your needs.
 Scroll through to see our recommendations for the best trail running hats.
-You can learn more about our methodology, read our answers to your frequently asked questions, and peruse our suggestions for how to choose a running hat at the end of this guide.
+You can learn more about our methodology, read our answers to your frequently asked questions, and peruse our suggestions for choosing a running hat at the end of this guide.

 - Best Overall Running Hat: Black Diamond Dash Cap